 Structure and Function

-The long head of the biceps (LHB) brachii tendon originates at the supraglenoid tubercle and superior glenoid labrum.
-Its labral origin is mostly posterior in over half of cases, and the tendon, on average, is 9 cm in length.
-Inside the joint, the tendon is extrasynovial and passes obliquely, heading toward the bicipital groove.
-As it exits the distal bicipital groove in the upper arm, the long head of the biceps tendon joins the short head of the biceps tendon (SHBT) as both transition into their respective muscle bellies in the central third of the upper arm.
-After crossing the volar aspect of the elbow, the biceps brachii inserts on the radial tuberosity and medial forearm fascia.
-The latter occurs via the bicipital aponeurosis.[6]
+The long head of the biceps brachii tendon originates at the supraglenoid tubercle and superior glenoid labrum.
+The long head's labral origin is mostly posterior in most individuals, while the tendon is 9 cm long on average.
+The tendon is extrasynovial inside the shoulder joint, passing obliquely toward the bicipital groove.
+The biceps long head tendon then exits the distal bicipital groove and joins the short head tendon.
+Both tendons transition into their respective muscle bellies in the central third of the upper arm.[1][2]
+After crossing the cubital fossa, the biceps brachii continues as the bicipital aponeurosis, which inserts on the radial tuberosity and medial forearm fascia (see Image.
+Biceps Brachii Anatomy).[3]

 Biomechanics

-The biceps brachii muscle primarily is a strong forearm supinator but a weak elbow flexor.[8]
-Biomechanically, the long head of the biceps tendon has a controversial role in the dynamic stability of the shoulder joint.
-It has been demonstrated, mostly in biomechanical cadaveric-based studies and animal models, that the tendon at least plays a passive stabilizing role in the shoulder.
-Neer proposed in the 1970s that the long head of the biceps tendon's stabilizing role varied depending on the position of the elbow.
-Several subsequent studies refuted the theory that the long head of the biceps tendon played an active shoulder stabilizing effect.[9]
-Jobe and Perry evaluated the activation of the biceps during the throwing motion in athletes.
-The authors reported the peak muscle stimulation occurred in relation to elbow flexion and forearm deceleration, with very little proximal biceps activity during the earlier phases of throwing.[10]
+Neer proposed in the 1970s that the shoulder-stabilizing action of the tendon of the biceps long head varied depending on the elbow's position.
+Subsequent studies refuted the theory that the long head had an active role in securing the joint.[9]
+Jobe and Perry evaluated biceps activation during the throwing motion in athletes.
+The authors reported that peak muscle stimulation occurred during elbow flexion and forearm deceleration, while little proximal biceps activity occurred during the earlier phases of throwing.[10]

 Pain Generation

 The long head of the biceps tendon is a well-recognized source of anterior shoulder pain.
 Mechanical causes include repetitive traction, friction, and glenohumeral rotation.
-The bicipital sheath itself is vulnerable to tenosynovial inflammation by association as it is contiguous with the synovial lining of the glenohumeral joint.
-The upper one-third of the long head of the biceps tendon demonstrates a rich sympathetic innervation network, including neuropeptides such as substance P and Calcitonin gene-related peptide.
-These factors are present in the sensory nerves in this region of the tendon.
-This sympathetic network is known to exhibit vasodilatory changes as part of the neurogenic inflammatory process in the long head of the biceps tendon, which may play a critical role in at least the chronic phase of pathophysiology affecting the long head of the biceps tendon.[11][12]
+The bicipital sheath is vulnerable to tenosynovial inflammation by association as it is contiguous with the glenohumeral joint's synovial lining.
+The upper third of the long head tendon possesses a rich sympathetic nerve network.
+Neuropeptides like substance P and calcitonin gene-related peptide are released abundantly in the sensory nerves in this region.
+This sympathetic network causes vasodilatory changes, contributing to neurogenic inflammation that leads to chronic damage to the biceps long head tendon.[11][12]

 Blood Supply and Lymphatics